 I attribute some of this to the distinctly different areas of the city – Centro, Rinconada, Zicatela, and La Punta.
 But no matter which of these areas you prefer to stay in, most are a quick walk, taxi, or colectivo ride away from the best things to do.

-I’ve curated this list of Puerto Escondido activities from my month-long visit, so let’s dive in (to food and mezcal first of course!)
+I’ve curated this list of Puerto Escondido activities from my multiple visits to the town, so let’s dive into the top things to do in Puerto Escondido, Oaxaca.

 This article may contain affiliate links.
 This means if you click a link on our blog and make a purchase, we earn a commission at no additional cost to you.
-For full information, please see our disclaimer here.
+For full information, please see our disclosure.

 The state of Oaxaca is known for its incredible food.
 And there’s no better way to discover a city’s food scene than by taking a food tour led by a local.